John R. Tunheim

-John Raymond Tunheim (born September 30, 1953) is an American lawyer who serves as a senior United States district judge of the United States District Court for the District of Minnesota.
+John Raymond Tunheim (born 1953) is an American lawyer who serves as a senior United States district judge of the United States District Court for the District of Minnesota.

-Education and career
+Education and early career

-Tunheim was born in Thief River Falls, Minnesota in 1953.
-He attended Concordia College in Moorhead, Minnesota, and received a Bachelor of Arts degree in 1975.
-He obtained his legal education from the University of Minnesota Law School and received his Juris Doctor in 1980.
-Tunheim then became a law clerk for Judge Earl R. Larson of the United States District Court for the District of Minnesota from 1980 to 1981, and was in private practice in St. Paul, Minnesota from 1981 to 1984.
-He was an attorney in the Office of the State Attorney General of Minnesota from 1984 to 1995, serving as an assistant state attorney general and the manager of the Public Affairs Litigation Division from 1984 to 1985, as Minnesota state solicitor general from 1985 to 1986, and as chief deputy state attorney general from 1986 to 1995.
-He was an adjunct professor in the University of Minnesota Law School in 1994.
-Tunheim also served as chairman of the Assassination Records Review Board, which oversaw the collection of records relating to the assassination of John F. Kennedy, from 1994 to 1995.
+Tunheim was born in Thief River Falls, Minnesota, in 1953.
+He attended Concordia College in Moorhead, Minnesota, and in 1975 received a Bachelor of Arts degree in political science and history.
+Tunheim interned for then Senator Hubert Humphrey while in college, and worked as a Minnesota field representative after graduating.
+From 1977 to 1980, Tunheim attended the University of Minnesota Law School, where he served as president of the Minnesota Law Review.

+After graduating, Tunheim clerked for Judge Earl R. Larson of the United States District Court for the District of Minnesota.
+He then worked in private practice for the law firm Oppenheimer, Wolff, Foster, Shepard and Donnelly from 1981 to 1984.
+He then joined the Office of the State Attorney General of Minnesota, serving as an assistant state attorney general and the manager of the Public Affairs Litigation Division (1984–1985), Minnesota state solicitor general (1985–1986), and chief deputy state attorney general (1986–1995).
+While with the office he tried three cases before the U.S. Supreme Court: Hodgson v.
+Minnesota and Perpich v.
+Department of Defense in 1989, and Growe v.
+Emison in 1992.

+In 1994, Tunheim served as an adjunct professor at the University of Minnesota Law School.
+He also chaired the Assassination Records Review Board, which oversaw the collection of records relating to the assassination of John F. Kennedy, from 1994 to 1995.
+Tunheim was interviewed for the 2021 documentary JFK Revisited: Through the Looking Glass.
+In 2025 he testified at the second hearing of the House Oversight Committee's "Task Force on the Declassification of Federal Secrets".

+Tunheim has worked with more than a dozen foreign countries to form and revise their constitutions, laws, and court systems.
+These efforts include the revision of judicial practices to improve human rights in Uzbekistan, restructuring Kosovo's judiciary and constitution, and training judges in Georgia.
+In 1984, he wrote and published A Scandinavian Saga, a book exploring patterns of immigration in Minnesota.

 Federal judicial service

-On July 10, 1995, Tunheim was nominated by President Bill Clinton to a seat on the United States District Court for the District of Minnesota vacated by Donald Alsop.
-Tunheim was confirmed by the Senate on December 22, 1995, and received his commission on December 26, 1995.
-He served as chief judge from July 1, 2015 to June 30, 2022.
-He assumed senior status on December 1, 2023.
-He has sat by designation on both the Eighth and Ninth Circuit Courts of Appeals.
-Tunheim served on the federal judiciary's Committee on Court Administration and Case Management from 2000 to 2009, and chaired it from 2005.
+On July 10, 1995, President Bill Clinton nominated Tunheim to a seat on the United States District Court for the District of Minnesota vacated by Donald Alsop.
+The Senate confirmed his appointment on December 22, 1995, and Tunheim received his commission on December 26.
+He served on the federal Committee on Court Administration and Case Management from 2000 to 2005, and chaired the committee from 2005 to 2009.
+Tunheim served as chief judge from July 1, 2015, to June 30, 2022, and assumed senior status on December 1, 2023.